Biden rejects paying $450,000 to migrant families separated at the border during Trump administration

 The Post reported on Oct.
 28 that the dollar amounts that would be paid as damages to these families remain under discussion, but one person with knowledge of the discussions estimated that payouts could total $450,000 per person, with some families potentially receiving $1 million.

-Attorneys for DHS, DOJ, and the Health and Human Services have been involved in these discussions, one of the people familiar with the negotiations who was not authorized to discuss the sensitive talks, told The Post.
+Attorneys for DHS, the Justice Department and the Department of Health and Human Services have been involved in the discussions, one of the people familiar with the negotiations who was not authorized to discuss the sensitive talks told The Post.

-Romero, in his statement Wednesday, said the ACLU wants to “respectfully remind” Biden that he called the Trump administration’s actions against these families “criminal” during a presidential debate, and that he campaigned on rectifying the previous administration’s actions.
+Romero, in his statement Wednesday, said the ACLU wants to “respectfully remind” Biden that he called the Trump administration’s actions against the separated families “criminal” during a presidential debate, and that he campaigned on rectifying the previous administration’s actions.

 “We call on President Biden to right the wrongs of this national tragedy,” Romero said.